RexRexRexxx/rrsf-replication/README.md

 Computational replication of the reinforcement learning models from:

-> Fang, Gao, Xia, Cheng et al. (2026). *Imbalanced learning efficiency and cognitive effort in individuals with substance use disorder.*
+> Fang et al. (2026). *Imbalanced learning efficiency and cognitive effort in individuals with substance use disorder.*

 The paper fits 8 RL models to multi-task learning behavior in substance use disorder (SUD) vs. healthy controls (HC), finding that the Resource-Rational Successor Features model (RRSF) best accounts for the data.